WINE LIBRARY

 TASTING NOTES

-The nose of pencil shavings and black currant, with a hint of bell pepper evokes a left bank Bordeaux.
-On the palate, tannins present themselves, balancing out a big fruit note and ending up with a very balanced mouthful of tannin, fruit and acidity that coats the mouth, can be felt on the front teeth well after swallowed.
+The nose of black currant, with a hint of bell pepper evokes a left bank Bordeaux.
+On the palate, tannins present themselves, balancing out a big fruit note and ending up with a very balanced mouthful of fruit and acidity with a clean and refined finish.

 RECOMMENDED FOOD PAIRINGS